Biden vows to ‘get right to work’ despite Trump resistance

 Additional intelligence briefings “would be useful,” Biden added, but “we don’t see anything slowing us down.”

-Biden is betting that his low-key approach and bipartisan outreach — a sharp reversal from the current president's style — will help him govern effectively on Day One.
-But just 71 days before he will be inaugurated, Trump and his allies seemed determined to make Biden's transition as difficult as possible.
+Biden is betting that his low-key approach and bipartisan outreach — a sharp reversal from the current president’s style — will help him govern effectively on Day One.
+But just a little over two months before Biden will be inaugurated, Trump and his allies seemed determined to make his transition as difficult as possible.

 From his Twitter account on Tuesday, Trump again raised unsupported claims of “massive ballot counting abuse” and predicted he would ultimately win the race he has already lost.
 His allies on Capitol Hill, led by Senate Majority Leader Mitch McConnell, have encouraged the president’s baseless accusations.
 Trump’s tweets were swiftly flagged by the social media network as disputed claims about election fraud.